MicroTCA/sis8300/README.md

 # sis8300
-device driver for STRUC SIS8300 board builded on top of upciedev
+device driver for STRUCK SIS8300 board builded on top of upciedev